Compiled by the Road Trip Alberta team

 Two Jack Lakeside Campground

 With tenting spots just steps from the shoreline, Two Jack Lakeside Campground is a tenter’s dream for camping in Alberta.
-The 64 unserviced sites offer easy access to the lake, to the town of Banff, and to an utter raft of hiking possibilities, including Johnston Canyon, Sulphur Mountain and the Cory Pass Loop.
+The 64 un-serviced sites offer easy access to the lake, to the town of Banff, and to an utter raft of amazing hikes in Banff National Park, including Johnston Canyon, Sulphur Mountain, and the Cory Pass Loop.
 Much calmer than the neighbouring Lake Minnewanka, Two Jack Lake is a serene spot for canoeing, trout fishing, and especially for kicking back and relaxing with loved ones next to an open fire!

 - Located on Lake Minnewanka loop road, 12 km from Banff townsite